Here's How to Finance a Fixer Upper

 “Absolutely,” says Chris Busching, renovation loan specialist with TowneBank Mortgage in Virginia Beach, who has over two decades of experience specializing in renovation loans.

-“With an abundance of rundown or vacant homes on the market, now is the perfect time to find a fixer-upper in a good neighborhood for way below market price, put some resources into it, and turn it into your dream home,” says Chris.
+Especially as housing inventory is low, making it hard to find a starter home at an affordable price.
+Now is the perfect time to find a fixer-upper in a good neighborhood for below market price, put some resources into it, and turn it into your dream home.

 Except, chances are, you don’t have the cash on hand to purchase the home and make your needed or desired renovations.
 But with a renovation loan—you can get the money you need to buy the home and make any needed or wanted renovations, all in one loan.

-“It’s the only loan program out there where the lender will use the future value of the property to determine how much money we can actually lend you,” Chris said.
+“It’s the only loan program out there where the lender will use the future value of the property to determine how much money we can actually lend you,” says Chris.
 “Repairs can be as simple as replacing countertops with granite, or as much as tearing a home down to its foundation and building it up again.”